Hawaiian–Emperor seamount chain: Formation

 The oldest confirmed age for one of the Emperor Seamounts is 81 million years, for Detroit Seamount.
-However, Meiji Guyot, located to the north of Detroit Seamount, is likely somewhat older.
+However, Meiji Seamount, located to the north of Detroit Seamount, is likely somewhat older.

 In 1963, geologist John Tuzo Wilson hypothesized the origins of the Hawaiian–Emperor seamount chain, explaining that they were created by a hotspot of volcanic activity that was essentially stationary as the Pacific tectonic plate drifted in a northwesterly direction, leaving a trail of increasingly eroded volcanic islands and seamounts in its wake.
 An otherwise inexplicable kink in the chain marks a shift in the movement of the Pacific plate some 47 million years ago, from a northward to a more northwesterly direction, and the kink has been presented in geology texts as an example of how a tectonic plate can shift direction comparatively suddenly.
 A look at the USGS map on the origin of the Hawaiian Islands clearly shows this "spearpoint".

 In a more recent study, Sharp and Clague interpret the bend as starting at about 50 million years ago.
 They also conclude that the bend formed from a "traditional" cause—a change in the direction of motion of the Pacific plate.

 However, recent research shows that the hotspot itself may have moved with time.
 Some evidence comes from analysis of the orientation of the ancient magnetic field preserved by magnetite in ancient lava flows sampled at four seamounts: this evidence from paleomagnetism shows a more complex history than the commonly accepted view of a stationary hotspot.
 If the hotspot had remained above a fixed mantle plume during the past 80 million years, the latitude as recorded by the orientation of the ancient magnetic field preserved by magnetite (paleolatitude) should be constant for each sample; this should also signify original cooling at the same latitude as the current location of the Hawaiian hotspot.
 Instead of remaining constant, the paleolatitudes of the Emperor Seamounts show a change from north to south, with decreasing age.
 The paleomagnetic data from the seamounts of the Emperor chain suggest motion of the Hawaiian hotspot in Earth's mantle.
 Tarduno et al. have interpreted that the bend in the seamount chain may be caused by circulation patterns in the flowing solid mantle (mantle "wind") rather than a change in plate motion.